olgarojasv2/python_rijksmuseum_scrape/README.md

 In the Jupyter Notebook titled Rijksmuseum_Portraits_Metadata.ipynb, the process for web scraping is outlined.
 First, Pandas and BeautifulSoup were imported to facilitate data scraping and visualization.
 A request was then made to access the entirety of the Rijksmuseum's collections using the following link https://www.rijksmuseum.nl/nl/collectie.
 To narrow the focus, portraits within the collection were examined using the same technique (requests.get()).
 This link was utilized to determine the specific corpus: https://www.rijksmuseum.nl/nl/collectie/node/Portretten--a7c5ba17a2c44f96a25b7c8e0f6fa33d?collectionSearchContext=Art&page=1&sortingType=Popularity&facets[0].id=a7c5ba17a2c44f96a25b7c8e0f6fa33d&facets[0].nodeRelationType=HasRijksTheme

-From that link, the selection of 4 paintings was made.
-All these paintings are under the label of "public domain".
+From that link, four paintings were selected.
+All these paintings are in the "public domain."
 1. Self-portrait as the Apostle Paul https://www.rijksmuseum.nl/nl/collectie/object/Zelfportret-als-de-apostel-Paulus--4faa97ed774e6e3f81b76cf3aed6226d?collectionSearchContext=Art&page=1&sortingType=Popularity&facets[0].id=a7c5ba17a2c44f96a25b7c8e0f6fa33d&facets[0].nodeRelationType=HasRijksTheme
 2. <u> Self-Portrait Vincent van Gogh </u>